 The Honourable Mia Amor Mottley, Q.C., M.P.
-Prime Minister Minister of Finance, Economic Affairs and Investment Minister of National Security and the Civil Service
+Prime Minister Minister of Finance, Economic Affairs and Investment Minister of National Security and the Public Service

 The Honourable Mia Amor Mottley, Q.C., M.P., became Barbados' eighth and first female Prime Minister on May 25, 2018.

 Ms. Mottley was elected to the Parliament of Barbados in September 1994 as part of the new Barbados Labour Party Government.